 c) Platelet count: Thrombocytopenia is usually the first sign of DIC (most frequently developing in septic shock or after a major trauma), but it may also be a result of massive bleeding and packed red blood cells transfusions.

-3) Coagulation tests: Prolonged prothrombin time (PT) and activated partial thromboplastin time (aPTT) as well as low fibrinogen levels may suggest DIC or result from posthemorrhagic or posttransfusion coagulopathy; sometimes prolonged PT and prolonged aPTT are the manifestations of liver failure (either acute or chronic).
+3) Coagulation tests: Prolonged prothrombin time (PT) and activated partial thromboplastin time (aPTT) as well as low fibrinogen levels may suggest DIC or result from posthemorrhagic or posttransfusion coagulopathy; sometimes prolonged PT and prolonged aPTT are manifestations of liver failure (either acute or chronic).
 Elevated D-dimer levels are not specific to pulmonary embolism, as they may also occur in DIC and other conditions.

 5. Imaging studies: Chest radiographs: Look for the signs of heart failure (cardiac enlargement, pulmonary congestion, pulmonary edema) and causes of respiratory insufficiency or sepsis.
 Chest computed tomography (CT) scans are indicated in patients with suspected pulmonary embolism (computed tomography angiography [CTA]), aortic dissection, or aortic aneurysm rupture.
 Plain abdominal radiographs are performed in the case of suspected GI perforation or mechanical intestinal obstruction.
 Abdominal ultrasonography or CT is used to search for the source of infection in sepsis.
 Venous ultrasonography and pulmonary CTA (pulmonary embolism protocol) is indicated in the case of suspected deep vein thrombosis or pulmonary embolism.
 Head CT scans are indicated in the case of suspected stroke, brain edema, or posttraumatic lesions.

 6. Blood group is to be determined in each patient either directly or on the basis of medical records.